Practical Coding in Java

 String firstPart = hello.substring(0,5);

-System.out.println("firstPart:" + firstPart);
+System.out.println("firstPart: " + firstPart);

-// hello.substring(a) is shorthand for hello.substring(a,
+// substring(a) is shorthand for substring(a, length())

 String secondPart = hello.substring(5);

-System.out.println("secondPart:" + secondPart);
+System.out.println("secondPart: " + secondPart);

 }